Focke-Achgelis Fa 330: Operational history

 In June 1944, used its FA 330 to navigate through Denmark Strait in thick fog.
 The FA 330 was able to lift above the fog and direct the U-boat to the Atlantic.
 The FA 330 was subsequently used in the Indian Ocean, but without result.
 On arrival at the German U-boat base in Penang, the FA 330 of U-862 and also the one from was bartered for a Japanese floatplane, to be used for liaison purposes at the German base.
-In September 1944 used its FA 330 during a patrol around Madagascar but on the one occasion when a ship was detected, the ship could make good its escape by the time the FA 330 was winched down.
+In September 1944 used its FA 330 during a patrol around Madagascar but on the one occasion when a ship was detected, the ship was able to make good its escape by the time the FA 330 was winched down.

 Legacy and influence

 The Fa 330 directly inspired Igor Bensen's interest in small autogyros which culminated in the Bensen B-8 and other modern autogyros.

 In February 2013, Aviation Week and Space Technology reported that L-3 Communications was testing its Valkyrie, an unpowered, tethered autogyro that weighs 210 lb, which is intended to serve as a cheap alternative to a shipborne helicopter.
 Valkyrie is designed to hover as high as 5,000 ft but is envisioned to operate typically at 500 to 1,000 ft, offering a 28 to 39 mi field of view.
 L-3 stated that naval vessels could easily be retrofitted with this system.